+Washington Crossing Historic Park’s sheep are heritage breeds that predate modern-day industrial agriculture.
 The sheep raised in colonial America were mainly British breeds, which is what you’ll find at the Thompson-Neely Farmstead.
-Five are Leicester Longwools, a breed that Washington kept in his flock at Mount Vernon.
+Most of our sheep are Leicester Longwools, a breed that Washington kept in his flock at Mount Vernon.
 These sheep have long, durable, lustrous wool.
-The other sheep are Dorsets, a Cotswold, a Babydoll Southdown, a Shropshire, and a Shetland.
+We also have three Dorsets, one Southdown, and one Shetland.
+Today, many historic breeds are at risk of extinction.
+Your sponsorship helps to ensure that these unique animals will continue to have a home here at the park.

 Hover over each sheep’s photo to see its name and description.